CERNN/MR-LBM/README.md

 # MR-LBM for GPU

-This is a LBM (Lattice Boltzmann method) with moment represent, where the collision is performed in momentos from 0th to 2nd order.
+This is a moment represent LBM (Lattice Boltzmann method), where the collision is performed in momentos from 0th to 2nd order.

+The theory can be found in the article: https://doi.org/10.1002/fld.5185 Which should be used as software citation.

 It currently does not support many features, and only was created to be used as proof-of-concept.
-The program runs in only one GPU.
-Currently there is an implementation for Newtonian and Bingham fluid.

-Great part of the files share the same code as https://github.com/CERNN/VISCOPLASTIC-LBM, and therefore it will share same kind of licence.
+Great part of the files share the same code as https://github.com/CERNN/VISCOPLASTIC-LBM, and therefore it will share similar licence.

 ## Compilation